-Performance against the EPS condition is assessed at the end of each financial year (31 December testing date).
-For the 2013-2015 awards, if the condition is met in a given year, the rights will convert to shares at the end of the 3 year vesting period and will be issued to participants provided that they continue to be employed by Capral at the vesting date.
+2015 award: Performance against the EPS condition is assessed at the end of each financial year (31 December testing date).
+If the condition is met in a given year, the rights will convert to shares at the end of the 3 year vesting period and will be issued to the Managing Director provided that he continues to be employed by Capral at the vesting date (1 March 2018).
 If the condition is not met in a given year, those rights will lapse.

-For the 2016 award, performance against the EPS condition is assessed at the end of the 3 year period (31 December 2018 testing date).
+2016 award: Performance against the EPS condition is assessed at the end of the 3 year period (31 December 2018 testing date).